ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/kitchen-craft-3-in-1-give-away.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-2634ff13-f9af-4923-a91f-2eab8554c948.jpg"
 section1-content: "<p>We have everything you need to discover: the deliciously dippy\
   \ world of fondue! the KitchenCraft 3-in-1 Fondue Set suitable for cheese, chocolate\
-  \ and meat fondues!</p>\r\n<p>This fondue set is ideal for cooking meat and sauces\
+  \ and meat fondues!</p>\n<p>This fondue set is ideal for cooking meat and sauces\
   \ or melting cheese and chocolate.
 The set comes complete with a stainless steel\
   \ and ceramic bowl which fit neatly onto a metal stand.
 It is perfect for dinner\
-  \ parties with six stainless steel forks that are colour coded for individual use</p>\r\
+  \ parties with six stainless steel forks that are colour coded for individual use</p>\n\
-  \n<p>Whether you’re a fondue fanatic, or you’re keen to discover this classic Swiss\
+  <p>Whether you’re a fondue fanatic, or you’re keen to discover this classic Swiss\
   \ dish, you’ll have great fun with KitchenCraft’s 3-in-1 Fondue Set so hurry up\
-  \ and enter the form below and indulge yourself into a savoury or sweet course!</p>"
+  \ and enter the form below and indulge yourself into a savoury or sweet course!</p>\n"
 entry-title: "Win a KitchenCraft 3-in-1 Fondue Set!"
-entry-content: "Enter the draw to win a KitchenCraft 3-in-1 Fondue Set and enjoy authentic\
+entry-content: "<p>Enter the draw to win a KitchenCraft 3-in-1 Fondue Set and enjoy\
-  \ cheese fondues by completing the form below before 23:59 on 28th of September\
+  \ authentic cheese fondues by completing the form below before 23:59 on 28th of\
-  \ 2018."
+  \ September 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Rhiannon H. who won a fantastic KitchenCraft 3-in-1\
   \ Fondue Set!"